CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Methods

-In use cases where the task requests a binary segmentation, we need to convert the multi-class label maps to binary segmentation masks.
-Similar to~\cite{STEGO}, we use the ground truth segmentation mask to provide a hint on how to select the foreground for each image.
-Specifically, we iterate over each foreground pixel in the ground truth mask, and find the most frequently associated cluster of the corresponding embedding vector.
-Finally, we can set all pixels whose embedding equals that cluster label as the foreground and all other pixels as the background.

-This process is effectively estimating the most probable cluster label if a pixel is randomly selected from the foreground region of the ground truth mask.
-Therefore, it is relatively objective and unbiased.
+For binary segmentation, we need to convert the multi-class label maps to binary segmentation masks.
+Following standard practices~\cite{STEGO, SAM_MedIA}, we use the ground truth segmentation mask to provide a hint on how to select the foreground for each image.
+Specifically, we iterate over each foreground pixel in the ground truth mask and find the most frequently associated cluster of the corresponding embedding vector.
+Then we set all pixels whose embeddings match that cluster label as the foreground.
+This process effectively finds the most probable cluster label if a pixel is randomly selected from the foreground region of the ground truth and thus is objective and unbiased.